RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 **How does this fit together?**
 Rasa Core's job is to choose the right action to execute at each step of the conversation.
-Simple actions are sending a message to a user.
+In this case, our actions simply send a message to the user.
-These simple actions are the ``actions`` in the domain, which start with ``utter_``.
-They will respond with a message based on a template from the ``templates`` section.
+These simple utterance actions are the ``actions`` in the domain that start with ``utter_``.
+The assistant will respond with a message based on a template from the ``templates`` section.
 See
 `Custom Actions <http://rasa.com/docs/rasa/core/run-code-in-custom-actions/#id1>`_
-for how to build actions that do more than just send a message.
+to build actions that do more than just send a message.

-7. Train a Model
+6. Train a Model
 ^^^^^^^^^^^^^^^^

 The next step is to train a neural network on our example stories and NLU data.
 To do this, run the command below.
-This command will call the Rasa Core and NLU train functions, and store the trained model into the ``models/`` directory.
+This command will call the Rasa Core and NLU train functions and store the trained model into the ``models/`` directory.
 The output of this command will include the training results for each training epoch.